microsoft/hlsl-specs/proposals/0039-debugbreak.md

 This proposal introduces a new HLSL `DebugBreak` intrinsic which has a runtime-defined behavior to facilitate shader debugging workflows.
-If the runtime does not support or is not configured to enable support for the corresponding DXIL instruction must be treated as a no-op by the driver.
+If the runtime does not support or is not configured to enable support for the corresponding DXIL instruction, it must be treated as a no-op by the driver.

 ### HLSL Surface